UH System Policies and Procedures

 PCI Security Standards Council: https://www.pcisecuritystandards.org/pci_security/

 Appendix A – UH PCI Technical Guidelines

-Appendix B - Credit Card Program – Participation and Change Request Form
+Appendix B - Credit Card Administration – Participation and Change Request Form

 Appendix C – UH PCI Incident Response Plan Guidelines

 TopicsCredit Card ; Confidentiality ; Security ; Data